dawallin/dawallin.github.io/_posts/2015-05-12-CreatingADeveloperBlogWithJekyll.md

 Now it's just to go to all of the different networks, open an account if you don't already have one, then go back an fill in the username in the right place in the list above.
 ####Allowing comments
 Now when readers can see who you are it's time to let them discuss and comment on your blog posts.
 This is what the disqus widget is for.
-Look futher down in the `_config.yaml` file and find the disqus key-value:
+Look further down in the `_config.yaml` file and find the disqus key-value:

 	# Enter your Disqus shortname (not your username) to enable commenting on posts
 	# You can find your shortname on the Settings page of your Disqus account